omotarita/cw2/README.md

 ### **Prioritisation method**

-To prioritise these, I considered a number of methods commonly adopted across software engineering and its related disciplines; namely the Harris Profile, the MoSCoW method and the 100-point method (find here [an exhaustive list of prioritisation methods](https://toolkits.dss.cloud/design/), as documented in the design method toolkit by the Digital Society School).
+To prioritise these, I considered a number of methods commonly adopted across software engineering and its related disciplines; namely the Harris Profile, the MoSCoW method and the 100-point method ([find here a more exhaustive list of prioritisation methods](https://toolkits.dss.cloud/design/)).

 ### **Documented and prioritised requirements**